Living-with-machines/lwmdb/README.md

 If you need help setting up a SAS token, see [instructions here](https://github.com/Living-with-machines/fulltext#sas-token-creation).

 _Please note, access via Blobfuse is planned but not yet implemented._

+## Running on a server

+To run in production, a `.envs/production` `ENV` file is required.
+This is not provided to help encryption keys are generated locally and uniquely.
+The keys set in `.envs/local` are all needed, as well as the follwing two:

+- TRAEFIK_EMAIL="email.register.for.traefik.account@test.com"
+- HOST_URL="host.for.lwmdb.deploy.org"

+A domain name (in this example `"host.for.lwmdb.deploy.org`) must be registered for `https` (encripyted) usage, and a `TLS` certificate is needed.
+See [`traefik` docs](https://doc.traefik.io/traefik/https/acme/) for details.

 ## Troubleshooting: Common issues